jfishe/battery/README.md

   will stop charging at 100%.
 There is some risk of higher temperature degradation of the battery.

-If the laptop is left plugged in and laptop stops charging, toast notifications will not be issued in is a good condition.
+If the laptop is left plugged in and laptop stops charging, Toast notifications will not be issued since fully charged is a reasonably good condition.
 Between 75 and fully charged, toast notifications will repeat every 10 minutes.

 ## Installation